sbardian/letheapi/README.md

-Shopping List GraphQL Api
+Lethe GraphQL Api

-This is a GraphQL Api that will be used with the Shopping List React Native application.
+This is a GraphQL Api that will be used with the Lethe React Native application.

 [![Build Status on master][build-image-master]][build-url-master]